Ch3shireDev/KittenPlayer/README.md

 ## TODO's:

+- [ ] MAKE INSTALLER
+- [ ] On some platforms player doesn't move track after download, making program useless.
+Probably it has something to do with user permissions.
 - [ ] Fix bug with removing playlists.
 Probably tabs order is messed up.
 - [ ] Add loading next search pages in Results Page.
 - [ ] Add cleaning music library from dead files.